damianhakert/damianhakert.github.io/source/handbook/product/making-gifs/index.html.md

 #### Gifox (macOS)

 [Gifox](http://gifox.io/) is the absolute best option here, although a payed app, its reasonably priced ($2.99).
-It has support for all of the features, shortcuts and then some.
+It has support for all of the features, shortcuts, and then some.

 Worthy of mentioning: